stevengogogo/CalculusSegmentationOCT/README.md

 ## Conclusion

 U-Net is a promising way for the novel application of dental calculus detection via OCT imaging.
 We should acquire more labeled datasets and compare images under different material interference.

+## About dataset

+- The original dataset is not uploaded in this repo, please contact Dr. Shyh‐Yuan Lee.